-The proposed lease for the installation, use, and maintenance of a mooring buoy is consistent with the TBMP and includes provisions protecting the public use of the proposed lease area, including a limited lease term of less than 7 years and a non-exclusive use provision.
+The proposed amendment for the installation, use, and maintenance of an additional mooring buoy and extension of the lease term is consistent with the Tomales Bay Mooring Program and includes provisions protecting the public use of the proposed lease area, including a non-exclusive use provision.
 The proposed lease also requires the lessee to indemnify the State for any liability incurred as a result of the lessee's activities thereon.
 The lease requires the payment of annual rent to compensate the people of the State for the occupation of the sovereign land involved.
 The lease does not alienate the State's fee simple interest or permanently impair public rights.
 Upon termination of the lease, the lessee may be required to remove any improvements and restore the lease premises to their original condition.